The Best Late Night Restaurants In San FranciscoYes, there are actually spots to get a meal after 11pm. Here’s where to find them.

 SF isn’t a late-night dining town.
 That’s just a fact of life.
 But there are still great food options—even if those options are slim—for those who are working, drinking, dancing, or swan diving off a table while singing karaoke until late.
 So when you need something like pizza to offset the sweet margaritas or just want to inhale a burrito before knocking right out, head to one of these spots—they're open past 11pm.

 Need some no-fuss french toast and chicken fried steak smothered in gravy at 1:30am?
-The two-level, retro-style diner is open 24 hours (Thursday to Sunday), and will draw you in with red swivel chairs, bright neon lights, and a menu of hearty breakfast classics that never fail to hit the spot.
+The two-story, retro-style diner is open 24 hours from Thursday through Sunday and until 9:45pm the rest of the week.
+It will draw you in with red swivel chairs, bright neon lights, and a menu of hearty breakfast classics that never fail to hit the spot.
 Orphan Andy’s has been a Castro staple since the 1970s, and based on the after-bar crowds, locals, and tourists who continuously pack this joint at the stumbly end of the day—this place will never go out of style.